borfar/Phone-powered-Laptop/README.md

 I designed and 3D-printed a working prototype as a proof of concept:

+* Uses a Samsung S23 with Samsung DEX
 * Custom hinge
 * Phone dock
 * Display mount